 Is history just a series of events, or an interpretation of those events?
 Is there progress in history?
-Can history be objective, or is it, as Napoleon said, just the version of past events that

 It seems likely that an important part of the evolution of language (and thought and consciousness, for that matter) had to do with sharing information.
 Intelligence means using information to guide action.
 With much of what we do, the link between information and action is hardwired; we perceive that we are falling, we balance ourselves; we see a projectile coming at us; we duck; we feel hunger, gaining the information that we need food, and we eat.

 But humans have developed the ability to accumulate information about particular things, and types of situations that go far beyond what we can pick up through perception at the time action is required, and to make our actions appropriate to this accumulated information.
 When I react to Ken, it's not just in terms of what I see about him at the time, but my memories of previous encounters.
 I can't see that his name is `Ken', or that he has a son who plays baseball, but I'll use these remembered bits of information to guide my behavior when I see him, and say, ``Hi Ken.
 How is Kyoshi's team doing?"